UberClifford/BepiPred3.0-Predictor/README.md

 ```
 This will ESM-1b encode sequences antigens.fasta, make B-cell epitope predictions at a threshold of 0.17, and store it as a fasta file in example_output.
 Two ensemble models are provided, one that only uses positional ESM-1b encoding and one that also includes the sequence lengths.
+The average ensemble probability scores are also outputted in  raw_output.CSV file.
+Also a fasta file with top x epitope candidate residues is outputted (by default top 10)

 For more info, you can run
 ```bash